archqua/wc3icons/README.md

 Regarding density of dense architecture, in simple train loop (see below) it equals 3, in cycle and harmonic train loops it's 2.

+On last two layers upconvolutions are replaced with bilinear upsampling with simple convolutions to mitigate regular grid-like artifacts.